 - You could also create an even tinier fabric loop small enough to insert into just one link on the end of the chain.
 As above, this tiny fabric loop can then be sewn into a seam on your project.

 - Whichever option you choose, be very careful sewing your project together.
 The chain may have to be somewhere between the layers; you won’t be able to see it and you don’t want to accidentally hit it with your needle!
 You may want to tape the chain down with masking or painter’s tape to hold it out of the way.

-Simplicity offers a variety of unique metal trims in their Project Runway® collection.
-However, you can make your own.
+You can find metal trims in stores and online.
+Or, you can make your own.
 Just be prepared to spend some time and energy repurposing and reusing items from around the house.
 You can take apart metal zippers to create your own zipper tape.
 And, you could certainly weave your own leather strip or ribbon through recycled chain for a customized look.